Those Who Want to Go: A More Expansive Great Repatriation

 Blacks and Hispanics alone comprise 49% of all Medicaid recipients, costing the American taxpayer $403.76 billion dollars.
 Almost 30 billion more than the yearly cost of our proposed repatriation program’s budget on an annual basis.

 Another example is the SNAP (food stamp) program.
-62.2% of all SNAP benefits, or 74 billion dollars, were spent on non-Whites in 2022.
+62.2% of all SNAP benefits, or 74 billion dollars, were spent on minorities in 2022.

-Repatriation would bring about significant cost savings for Whites, make the United States much safer, and reverse almost 45 years of demographic change.
+Repatriation would bring about significant cost savings for Americanss, make the United States much safer, and reverse almost 45 years of demographic change.

 Conclusion: